-Your responsibilities during circle time are:
+Your responsibilities as a participating parent during circle time:

 - 1. Encourage children's involvement (not just your own child). - 2.
 Your child may not be overjoyed at the prospect of sharing you with his or her classmates.
 It might help if you remind your child, before even coming into the classroom on your work day, that you are the Teacher's "assistant" for the day and that you are there to help all the children if they need it. - 3.
 Ways to encourage listening and/or participation include gently rubbing the arms or back of a child and whispering focus words such as, "Did you hear that?
 The Teacher just read about ."
 Or "Can you believe it?
 Have you ever seen something like that before?"
-Perhaps you could encourage a child to observe another child who is exhibiting the desired behavior.

-- 4. If all else fails and a child is distracting the other children or just not cooperating, take the child to the library to "take a break."
+Perhaps you could encourage a child to observe another child who is exhibiting the desired behavior. - 4.
+If all else fails and a child is distracting the other children or just not cooperating, take the child to the library to "take a break."
 The child can just sit for a couple of minutes to relax. - 5.
-If it is your child that is having some challenges, you may take him/her down the hall to speak to with them. - 6.
-At closing circle, it is a brief time to sing and acknowledge the children and workday parents.
-Non-working parents are to wait in the back hallway until they hear the closing song.
+If it is your child that is having some challenges, you may take them down the hall to speak with them. - 6.
+At closing circle, we sing and acknowledge the children and workday parents.
+Non-working parents should wait in the back hallway until they hear the closing song.
 Then enter the classroom to pick up your child. - 7.
-After closing circle, you can give hugs, kisses and hellos, gather all your belongings, sign out and say good bye to the Teacher.
+After closing circle, you can give hugs, kisses and hellos, gather all your belongings, sign out and say goodbye to the Teacher.